Carlos de Beistegui: Career

-In 1948, Beistegui acquired the Palazzo Labia, just off the Grand Canal in Venice, and began an intensive restoration.
-He purchased furnishings that had been acquired from the palazzo's less fortunate neighbours, and from the Duke of Northumberland bought eighteenth-century copies of frescoes by Raphael, Annibale Carracci, and Guido Reni.
+In 1948, Beistegui acquired the Palazzo Labia, just off the Grand Canal in Venice, and began restoration efforts.
+He purchased furnishings that had been acquired from the palazzo's neighbours, and from the Duke of Northumberland bought eighteenth-century copies of frescoes by Raphael, Annibale Carracci, and Guido Reni.
 These works of art, coupled with newly acquired tapestries and antiques, restored the palazzo to its former splendour.
 So avid a collector was Don Carlos that his taste became known as "le goût Beistegui" (the Beistegui style).

-Le Bal oriental
+Le Bal du Siècle

-On 3 September 1951 Beistegui held a masked costume ball, which he called Le Bal oriental, at the Palazzo Labia.
-It was one of the last truly spectacular events in the famous ballroom, and it was one of the largest and most lavish social events of the 20th century.
+On 3 September 1951, Beistegui held a masked costume ball, at the Palazzo Labia.
+It was one of the last truly spectacular events of a bygone era in that ballroom, and it was one of the largest and most lavish social events of the 20th century.
 The guest list included the Aga Khan III, Barbara Hutton, Gene Tierney, Jacqueline, Countess de Ribes, Jacques Fath, Count Armand de La Rochefoucauld, Duff and Lady Diana Cooper, Orson Welles, Daisy Fellowes, Paul-Louis Weiller, Cecil Beaton, Gala Dalí, Baron de Chabrol, Desmond Guinness, Alexis von Rosenberg, Baron de Redé, Prince and Princess Chavchavadze, Arturo Lopez-Willshaw, Patricia Lopez-Willshaw, Dimitri Hayek, Fulco di Verdura, Deborah Cavendish, Duchess of Devonshire, Princess Natalia Pavlovna Paley, Nelson Seabra, Aimée de Heeren, Princess Ghislaine de Polignac, Princess del Drago, Princess Gabrielle of Arenberg, Hélène Rochas, Princess Caetani, Princess Colonna, Prince Mathieu de Brancovan, the painters Fabrizio Clerici and Leonor Fini, and many others.
 Christian Dior and Salvador Dalí designed each other's costumes.
 Winston Churchill and the Duke and Duchess of Windsor were invited but did not attend.
-The host wore scarlet robes and a long curling wig, and his normal height (5 ft.
-6 in.) was raised a full 16 inches by platform soles.
+The host wore scarlet robes and a long curling wig, and his normal height (5 ft.6 in.) was raised a full 16 inches by platform soles.
 Cecil Beaton's photographs of the ball are considered notable for capturing an almost surreal society, reminiscent of the Venetian life immediately before the fall of the republic at the end of the 18th century.
 The "party of the century" launched the career of Pierre Cardin, who designed about 30 of the costumes.
 Nina Ricci was another designer who was involved.

 Later life

-Despite this colossal extravagance and the enormously high-profile guest list he was able to attract, Beistegui did not generally warm to people, nor they to him.
+Despite the high-profile guest list he was able to attract, Beistegui was generally quite cold to people, and they to him.
 He remained personally aloof and shadowy, and was often accused of treating his friends and mistresses very poorly.
 He never married, and although he was said to have had many mistresses, his sexuality was often the subject of speculation.